gaberrini/gRPC-todo-list/README.md

 This script will create a new list calling the `TodoLists.Create` stub.
 For the stub to work successfully the gRPC server must be running.

-The script accept an optional parameter to define the desired list `name`, if no parameter is defined it will try to create a list with `name=TestList`
+The script expects a positional argument to define the desired list `name`, if no parameter is defined it will be requested as user input

 To run the create list stub you need to execute the following command: